 The Conduct and Consequences of War

-The academic study of warfare has expanded considerably over the past 15 years.
-Whereas research used to focus almost exclusively on the onset of interstate war, more recent scholarship has shifted the focus from wars between states to civil conflict, and from war onset to questions of how combatants wage and terminate war.
-Questioned as well are the longer-term consequences of warfare for countries and their populations.
-Scholarship has also shifted away from country-conflict-year units of analysis to micro-level studies that are attentive to individual-level motives and explanations of spatial variation in wartime behavior by civilians and combatants within a country or armed conflict.
-Today, research focuses on variations in how states and rebel groups wage war, particularly regarding when and how wars expand, whether combatants comply with the laws of war, when and why conflicts terminate, and whether conflicts end with a clear military victory or with a political settlement through negotiations.
+The academic study of warfare has expanded considerably over the past decade.
+Whereas research used to focus almost exclusively on the onset of interstate war, more recent scholarship has shifted the focus from wars between states to civil conflict, and from war onset to questions of how combatants wage and terminate war as well as what are the longer-term consequences of warfare for countries and their populations.
+Scholarship has also shifted away from country-conflict-year units of analysis to micro-level studies that are attentive to individual-level motives as well as explaining spatial variation in wartime behavior by civilians and combatants within a country or armed conflict.
+Today, research focuses on variation in how states and rebel groups wage war, particularly regarding when and how wars expand, whether combatants comply with the laws of war, when/why conflicts terminate, and whether conflicts end with a clear military victory or a political settlement through negotiations.
 Recent research also recognizes that strategic behavior continues into the post-conflict period, with important implications for the stability of the post-conflict peace.
 Finally, the consequences of warfare are wide-ranging and complex, affecting everything from political stability to public health, often long after the fighting stops.

-Over the past 15 years, research by social scientists on the conduct and consequences of war has expanded considerably.
+Over the past decade research by social scientists on the conduct and consequences of war has expanded considerably.
 Previously, scholarly research had been heavily oriented towards the analysis of the causes of interstate war and its onset.
-Three simultaneous trends, however, have characterized scholarship on war since the early 2000s.
+Two simultaneous trends, however, have characterized scholarship on war since the 1990s.
 First, studies of the dynamics of civil war have proliferated.
 Second, war is conceptualized as a series of inter-related stages in which the onset, conduct, and termination of wars as well as post-war relations are analyzed theoretically and empirically in a more integrated fashion.
-Third, studies have shifted away from country-conflict-year units of analysis to micro-level studies that are sensitive to spatial variation in behavior within a country or conflict.

-This article reviews and assesses this body of recent scholarship, which has shifted the focus from war onset to questions of how combatants wage war and what are the longer-term consequences of warfare for countries and their populations.
-Scholarly research examines the conduct and consequences of both interstate and civil wars.
+In this chapter we review and assess this body of recent scholarship that has shifted the focus from war onset to questions of how combatants wage war and what are the longer-term social, political, and economic consequences of warfare for countries and their populations.
+We examine scholarly research on the conduct and consequences of both interstate and civil wars.

-The analysis is organized into three main sections.
-It begins with research on how states and rebel groups wage war, with particular attention given to questions regarding war expansion, compliance with the laws of war, and war severity.
-Section two turns to the literature on war duration, termination, and outcomes.
-Different explanations are discussed, for when and why wars come to an end; then, the question of how war’s end influences the prospects for a stable post-war peace is considered.
-In section three, recent scholarship is examined on the consequences of war for post-war trends in political stability and public health.
-The concluding discussion addresses some of the important contributions associated with recent scholarship on the conduct and consequences of war as well as promising directions for future research.
+We organize our analysis into three main sections.
+We begin with research on how states and rebel groups wage war with particular attention given to questions regarding war expansion, compliance with the laws of war, and war severity.
+In the second section we turn to the literature on war duration, termination, and outcomes.
+We discuss different explanations for when and why wars come to an end and then consider the question of how war's end influences the prospects for a stable post-war peace.
+We then examine recent scholarship on the consequences of war for post-war trends in political stability and change, economic growth, and broader conditions of pubic health.
+We conclude with a discussion of some of the important contributions associated with recent scholarship on the conduct and consequences of war as well as promising directions for future research.

 The Waging of Civil and International Wars